What is a health association — & why?

-The main plank of the order expands access to association health plans.
-These plans allow small businesses to group together to buy health insurance.
+Association health plans allow small businesses to group together to buy health insurance.
 This should allow them to get better terms than they would as individual businesses.

 Association plans would not be subject to the same coverage requirements as individual or small group plans offered in ACA exchanges.
 Because associations can negotiate as large groups and because they won't have to follow those strict requirements, they'll likely cost less.
 They'll also cover less.

 What do the rules do?